In the twenty-eighth Asterix book, our heroes go on their longest journey so farnote as Uderzo's satirical eye turns to India.

 Watziznehm finally outwits Owzat and retrieves the Gauls; zero hour is upon them, and Orinjade is about to be sacrificed.
 The Gauls decide they're not giving up without a fight, and Asterix even gives Cacofonix some of his magic potion.
 The sacrifice is interrupted literally at the last second as Asterix punches the executioner sky high, while Watziznehm grabs Hoodunnit and drops him from a great height to land near the unconscious Owzat.
 As the fight continues, Cacofonix notes that the magic potion really works wonders - and realises his voice has returned.
 He begins singing, and a torrential downpour finally begins, restoring the waters of the Ganges.
 Everyone is delighted - except Hoodunnit and Owzat, who fly off on the latter's carpet.

 The Gauls are rewarded with a celebratory banquet, but Obelix is still not content; he believes the Gauls back in their village are having a banquet without them.
-And sure enough, they are; as Fulliautomatix, who misses having Cacofonix to beat up, sits forlornly under the tree to which the bard is usually tied, Geriatrix and Getafix note that they haven't had rain in their village for a while, and perhaps they ought to hope Cacofonix returns soon.
+And sure enough, they are, complete with another boring speech by Vitalstatistix that has already lost its audience; as Fulliautomatix, who misses having Cacofonix to beat up, sits forlornly under the tree to which the bard is usually tied, Geriatrix and Getafix note that they haven't had rain in their village for a while, and perhaps they ought to hope Cacofonix returns soon.

 - Anachronism Stew: Various influences of Islam appear, such as fakirs, clothing such as niqabs, and certain architectural styles, despite Islam not being introduced to India until the 11th century or even existing in 50 BC.